-On 1 April 2020 management of Royal Pavilion & Museums will transfer from Brighton & Hove City Council to a new charity: the Royal Pavilion & Museums Trust.
+On 1 October 2020 management of Royal Pavilion & Museums was transferred from Brighton & Hove City Council to a new charity: the Royal Pavilion & Museums Trust.

 About the Royal Pavilion & Museums Trust

 The Royal Pavilion & Museums Trust (RPMT) is a charitable organisation.
-RPMT will manage and operate the Royal Pavilion & Museums’ buildings and collections instead of Brighton & Hove City Council (BHCC).
+RPMT now manages and operates the Royal Pavilion & Museums’ buildings and collections on behalf of Brighton & Hove City Council (BHCC).

-The Trust board has 16 trustees including 3 councillors.
-The new chair is Michael Bedingfield.
+The Trust board has 14 trustees including three councillors.
+The chair is Michael Bedingfield.

 A sustainable future

 Becoming a Trust enables our museums services to be sustainable and resilient.